Cingulara/openrmf-docs/README.md

 # OpenRMF Documentation (v 1.2)
-OpenRMF is an open source tool for managing, viewing, and reporting of your DoD STIG checklists and Nessus Patch Scans in one web-based interface using your browser.
+OpenRMF is an open source tool for managing, viewing, and reporting of your DoD STIG checklists, SCAP Scans and Nessus Patch Scans in one web-based interface using your browser.
 It also generates a compliance listing of all your checklists across a whole system based on NIST 800-53 for your Risk Management Framework (RMF) documentation and process.
 This tool helps you manage multiple systems going through the RMF process and allows you to structure your data in a clean interface all in one location for your group or program.

 ## Get OpenRMF Core Running Locally
 If you want to get it running on your local laptop, desktop, or server follow these instructions below.
 You need a fairly good internet connection and Docker Desktop / Docker Community Edition to get this going.
-And then go to the [latest release](releases/) and download the Keycloak zip file and OpenRMF zip file.
+And then go to the [latest release](https://github.com/Cingulara/openrmf-docs/releases) and download the Keycloak zip file and OpenRMF zip file.

 Next follow these [Step by Step Instructions](step-by-step.md).